dennisyakovlev/Database-Simplfied/README.md

 ## Note
 This uploaded code is **not** self contained.
 Javascript code is dependant on missing code, since this project was taken from a larger project (my wesbite).
-C++ code must be build with node-gyp, within the larger project to be able to run.
+C++ code must be built with node-gyp, within the larger project to be able to run.